 Addiction symptoms can include:

-- Continuing to use despite having persistent problems with other important people
+- Continuing to use despite having persistent problems with important people in your lives

 - Normally important activities are abandoned or replaced due to use

 - Continuing to use despite knowing that it may create or complicate other physical or psychological problems